|

 The "English Armada," under Sir Francis Drake again, attempted to do away with what was left of the Spanish Navy in May of 1589, much of which was refitting in the Bay of Coruña.

-The skinny little inside of the Castillo de San Antón: Casemates, casemates, casemates!
+The skinny little inside of the Castillo de San Antón: Casemates, casemates, casemates! |

 Though not yet complete, the Castillo de San Antón was fully manned, and helped to deflect the British attack.
 Drake's fake Armada hung around off the coast of Spain until sickness and poor weather forced it to head back to England, unsuccessful in its Spanish-Navy-destroyin' goal.

 A gun at the Castillo de San Antón.
-Beware, Sir Francis Drake: We will run over your foot with one of these fashionably studded wheels!
+Beware, Sir Francis Drake: We will run over your foot with one of these fashionably studded wheels! |

 The Castillo de San Antón was an early starfort.
 When it was built at the end of the 16th century, military engineers were busily copying the Trace Italienne, which was the cutting edge in fortification at that time.
 One problem that the Castillo faced after a century of bravely defending Coruña was that ships got bigger.

 The squatty galleons that had comprised the Spanish Armada were thought to be the ultimate in naval design when the fort was designed in the 1580's, but by the beginning of the 18th century, most ships of war were taller than the walls of the Castillo!
-Starforts were so frequently built on commanding hills, overlooking that which they sought to defend, and the Castillo de San Antón was built on a low, little island that smelled of leprosy.
+Starforts were so frequently built on commanding hills, overlooking that which they sought to defend, and the Castillo de San Antón was built on a low, little island that smelled of leprosy. |

 Once a nation has made the vast expenditure of building and maintaining a starfort for a hundred years, however, it is unlikely to walk away from it just because it's a bit squatty.
-The Castillo de San Antón was used as a prison from the 18th century until 1960, plus the Governor's house was built within the fort's walls in the 1700's: As far as I can tell, this is the big rectangularish block that spans the fishy's (if we can all just please agree that this fort looks like a fishy) midsection.
+The Castillo de San Antón was used as a prison from the 18th century until 1960, plus the Governor's house was built within the fort's walls in the 1700's: As far as I can tell, this is the big rectangularish block that spans the fishy's (if we could all just please agree that this fort looks like a fishy) midsection.
 At some point the island of Lazaretto was joined to the mainland with "fill" to create a peninsula (likely so that the Governor wouldn't have to swim to his place), which today means that one gets to stroll through pretty gardens on their way to the Castillo.

 Today, the Castillo de San Antón serves as Coruña's Museo Arquelógico, a museum dedicated to the Middle Ages and the modern city: Closed on Mondays.